Web Standards Design

 True navigation

-Page history last edited by Jeffrey Zeldman 12 mos ago
+Page history last edited by Jeffrey Zeldman 15 years, 3 months ago

 Use lists for navigation